 - Rider’s weight limit: Depending on wheels

 Light Bicycle offers the possibility of customizing wheelsets.
 They take it to a whole new level, though.
 You can choose almost everything during the order.
-From rims width, rims depth, through spokes, spokes count, to hubs, hubs color, etc.
+From rim width and rim depth through spokes and spokes count to hubs, hubs color, etc.

-Thanks to investments in R&D and many years of experience in carbon processing (Light Bicycle has been on the market since 2011), you can be sure that their bikes are high quality and reliable.
+Thanks to investments in R&D and many years of experience in carbon processing (Light Bicycle has been on the market since 2011), its wheels are high-quality and reliable.

-The disadvantage of Recon Pro rims is that they are more expensive, available in only two sizes (27.5″ and 29″), and come in a paintless finish.
+The disadvantage of Recon Pro rims is that they are more expensive.
+They are available in two sizes (27.5″ and 29″) and have no eye-catching decals.

 Depending on what types of wheels you are looking for, I recommend using filters on their website to help you choose the right wheels for your riding style.